atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ## LETTER XL.

-Lord Woburn n to Mr. Wilmot.
+Lord Woburn to Mr. Wilmot.

 I have, at last, conquered all my scruples, and in spite of the wickedness of women, am going to be married to one of the most lovely, I hope too the most virtuous of sex. -- Going to be married, did I say?
 No -- no -- that’s a mistake --- not yet -- but I am in a way towards matrimony. -- The dear creature has thought proper to accept of me; and if nothing happens to prevent our union, I shall be the happiest of men. -- Yes, Wilmot, I shall certainly be the happiest fellow in the universe, if she is really the angel she appears to be -- the confusion with which She received my declaration is not to be described -- nor can I describe the corrected joy which she afterwards discovered at my acknowledged attachment to her. -- Thus far I am transported -- I would be loved, nay, doted on. -- But then can a woman possibly feel a strong pasiion for a man, and yet be capable of refusing his every request. -- She must be so, she ought to be so,